More Grip, Longer Wheelies? Float Life Performance Tires on the Antic (Install + First Ride)

 Off-road (wet): traction and confidence

-On the wet off-road segment, I noticed two things:
+On the wet off-road segment, he notes two things:

 You still feel impacts—tires can only do so much on a bike with no suspension.